nikic/llvm-project/llvm/docs/AliasAnalysis.rst

 The ``alias`` method is the primary interface used to determine whether or not two memory objects alias each other.
-It takes two memory objects as input and returns MustAlias, PartialAlias, MayAlias, or NoAlias as appropriate.
+It takes two memory objects as input and returns MustAlias, MayAlias, or NoAlias as appropriate.

 Like all ``AliasAnalysis`` interfaces, the ``alias`` method requires that either the two pointer values be defined within the same function, or at least one of